emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 secrets from both sides of the conversation (such as in ciphersuites based on Diffie-Hellman), then crypto binding can detect an attacker in the conversation if a strong inner method is used.

-### PAC Binding to User Identity

-A PAC may be bound to a user identity.
-A compliant implementation of TEAP MUST validate that an identity obtained in the PAC-Opaque field matches at minimum one of the identities provided in the TEAP Phase 2 inner method.
-This validation provides another binding to ensure that the intended peer (based on identity) has successfully completed the TEAP Phase 1 and proved identity in the Phase 2 conversations.

 ## Protecting against Forged Cleartext EAP Packets